-There are a number of different reasons why your plant may show the symptom of brown leaf tips.
-Determining the right cause can help you figure out how to treat the problem.
+As a plant owner, you will definitely come across some brown leaf tips.
+Sometimes it's just an inevitable part of your plant's lifecycle.
+But there are a number of different reasons why your plant may show this symptom.
+Determining the cause can help you figure out if it needs to be treated and how to treat the problem.

-Too Much Fertilizer Finally, overfertilizing your plant may lead to brown tips appearing on the leaves.
-Some plants are more sensitive to fertilizer than others, so make sure to check that you're diluting your liquid fertilizer enough while also ensuring that the type of fertilizer you're using is suitable for the specific plant - not all plants can tolerate the same fertilizer types.
+Too Much Fertilizer Overfertilizing your plant may lead to brown tips appearing on the leaves.
+Some plants are more sensitive to fertilizer than others, so make sure to check that you're diluting your liquid fertilizer enough while also ensuring that the type of fertilizer you're using is suitable for the specific plant.
+Not all plants can tolerate the same fertilizer types.

 Overly wet leaves, especially in combination with poor airflow, are not good for your plants.
 Some plants are more sensitive than others but a lot of water on your plants foliage is not good in the long run.
 This can cause bacteria build up and wilting leaves.
 If the temperature is low your plant will be extra sensitive.
 Consider using a different method for raising the humidity or add a fan for better airflow.
 Dry air / cold draft Dry air and/or exposure to a cold draft are other potential causes of leaf tips starting to go brown.
 Once again, this is more likely to affect more sensitive plant types and is usually not too much of a concern for most common houseplants.
 However, if you have ruled out other potential causes and you know your plant likes warmth and humidity, then it can be worth bearing this in mind and, if necessary, moving your plant to a more suitable location.